lmc2179/lmc2179.github.io/drafts/whats_the_point.md

 --Giovanni Parmigiani, _Decision Theory_, On one possible way of describing the work of data analysis

+> There is, then, no single, all-purpose, correct answer to a question implying measurement unless we specify the relevant local concerns that give rise to the question.
+Particular customs of measurement are thus situationally, temporally, and geographically bound.

+--James C. Scott, _Seeing Like a State_, On measuring what matters to the circumstances at hand

 Googling give us some almost-right answers:
 - Data scientists produce insights about the data
 - Data scientists use tools that make giant data sets manageable